Vision for the Future: A strategic platform for vision research

-The grant will focus on developing a better understanding of the visual mechanisms and processes evolved in humans and other animals, and relating these to similar technology challenges.
+The grant, awarded to BVI investigators David Bull, Jeremy Burn, Nishan Canagarajah, Innes Cuthill, Iain Gilchrist, Casimir Ludwig and Nicholas Roberts, will focus on developing a better understanding of the visual mechanisms and processes evolved in humans and other animals, and relating these to analogous technology challenges.
+In this context, the work programme will span three highly coupled themes:

 - Finding and hiding things – understanding visual search processes and translating these into machine solutions for detecting, hiding, classifying, describing and making decisions about complex visual information;

-Professor David Bull, Director of Bristol Vision Institute, who is leading the project, said: “This is a major award for the University and BVI.
-It will enable us to take a strategic and long-term view of our research, addressing grand challenges in vision science and its applications.
+Professor David Bull, Director of Bristol Vision Institute and Principle Investigator on the grant commented, “This is a major award for BVI and the University of Bristol.
+It will enable us to take a strategic and long term view of our research, addressing grand challenges in vision science and its applications.
 The interdisciplinary landscape of BVI will allow us to meet these challenges and to translate biological and psychological discoveries into technology solutions for human and machine applications.”

-Alongside support from the University of Bristol the project has international collaboration with world-leading organisations including: the Academy of Motion Picture Arts and Sciences, Max Planck Institute (Tuebingen), camera manufacturer ARRI, BBC R&D, Aardman Animations, QinetiQ and Thales, together with the universities of Rochester, Lund, Texas at Austin, UWA, Purdue and UWE.
+Alongside support from the University of Bristol, the grant has attracted significant international collaboration with world-leading organisations including: The Academy of Motion Picture Arts and Sciences, Max Plank Institute (Tübingen), camera manufacturer ARRI, BBC R&D, Aardman Animations, QinetiQ and Thales, together with university collaborators from Rochester, Lund, Austin, UWA, Purdue and UWE.